Luganodes/hypermon/README.md

 - [ ] Pull valuable/necessary info from EVM RPC if it is provided
 - [ ] Create setup script for easy download and systemd service setup
 - [ ] Fix `--only-*` flags
+- [ ] Show valuable info from the data directory